Annahcj/SwiftPad/README.md

-# SwiftPad is a variation of hastebin.
+# SwiftPad is a variation of hastebin
+# Architecture: EJS - Express, Node - MongoDB